moderndeveloper-students/mastering-github-students-project/git-branch.md

   git branch -u master/john-testing-branch
   ```

-The `-vv` option can then be helpful to provide a list out your local branches outlingin what each branch is tracking and if your local branch is ahead, behind or both.
+The `-vv` option can then be used to provide a list out your local branches, outlining what each branch is tracking and if your local branch is ahead, behind or both.

   ```
   git branch -vv